 The service has continued to make improvements to their facilities.
 As well as the developments of Hwb Dyffryn, Hft received £15,000 for the Postcode Lottery to enhance the garden at Hwb Cyfle.
-The people supported now have access to wheelchair accessible raised beds, grass sofa's, outdoor musical instruments and a area will be allocated for electrical working.
-There will also be an area for refurbishing larger pieces of furniture and the front of the building will be redesigned in to a shop front to display items for sale.
+The people supported now have access to wheelchair accessible raised beds, grass sofa's, outdoor musical instruments and a Wheelchair swing.

-Wheelchair swing.

-Activities are also changing at Abbey Meta, following a review of the tasks.
+Activities are also changing at Abbey Metal, following a review of the tasks.
 Now renamed Abbey Up-Cycling, the workshop space is being redesigned to upcycle bikes.
 A short campaign on Facebook provided the service with over 35 bikes in various conditions all ready to be worked on.
-5 stations for bike stands and a painting booth have been installed.
-In addition the upstairs
+Five stations for bike stands and a painting booth have been installed.
+In addition the upstairs area will be allocated for electrical working.
+There will also be an area for refurbishing larger pieces of furniture and the front of the building will be redesigned in to a shop front to display items for sale.